-- (1) ★15 at the 200-level and ★3 at the 300-level in ART H, including at least ★3 in an area outside the student's area of specialization.
-For the Combined Honors program, CLASS 254 and 255 may be used toward the senior level requirements. - (2) ART H 418 (★6) Honors Essay is normally required.
+- ★15 at the 200-level and ★3 at the 300-level in ART H, including at least ★3 in an area outside the student's area of specialization.
+For the Combined Honors program, CLASS 254 and CLASS 255 may be used toward the senior level requirements. - ART H 418 (★6) Honors Essay is normally required.
 However, with the Advisor's approval, this may be replaced with ★6 at the 400- or 500-level in ART H if the student will be completing an Honors Essay in the other discipline.
-With special permission, a Combined Honors Essay may also be allowed in lieu of ART H 418 [see §43.6(7)].
-Consult the Honors Advisor for further information. - (3) ★3 at the 400- or 500-level in ART H. - (4) A further ★9 in ART H, including a maximum of ★6 at the junior level.
+With special permission, a Combined Honors Essay may also be allowed in lieu of ART H 418 [see Honors Essay].
+Consult the Honors Advisor for further information. - ★3 at the 400- or 500-level in ART H. - A further ★9 in ART H, including a maximum of ★6 at the junior level.

 In a combined Honors program, students must meet the promotion and graduation standards of each discipline.
-The requirements in History of Art, Design, and Visual Culture are outlined in §44.2.1.
+The requirements in History of Art, Design, and Visual Culture are outlined above.

-44.2.3 Major and Minor in Art and Design
+Major and Minor in Art and Design